ASN 3006 "HONORS INTRODUCTION TO ASIAN STUDIES"

 COURSE STRUCTURE AND CONTENTS

-This course is divided into 6 units-- an introductory unit to orient students to the course, and 5 topical units-- that students complete within a general time frame (usually 2-3 weeks per unit) so that they have freedom of scheduling, while also being provided with a course structure to keep them on track throughout the semester.
+This course is divided into 6 units-- an introductory unit to orient students to the course, and 5 topical units-- that students complete within a general time frame (usually 2-3 weeks per unit) so that we cover a wide variety of disciplinary approaches to the study of Asia, including history, geography, literature, pop culture, religion, fine arts, anthropology, economics, and political science.

 Learn more about the topical units below.